Aldaviva/AuthenticatorChooser/Readme.md

 ## Requirements

 - Windows 11 23H2 or later, or Windows 11 22H2 with Moment 4 (KB5031455 or KB5030310)
-    - It can also run on earlier versions, such as Windows 11 21H2 and Windows 10, although it won't do anything there because the problem is not present on those versions.
+    - It can also run on earlier versions, such as Windows 11 21H2 and Windows 10, although it won't do anything there because those versions can't pair and exchange passkeys with phones in the first place.
 - [.NET Desktop Runtime 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later
     - This program is compatible with x64 and ARM64 CPU architectures